falconry/falcon/docs/api/cors.rst

 requests will be blocked by the browser.
 Passing ``cors_enable=True`` will cause the framework to include the necessary response headers to allow access from any origin to any route in the app.
-Individual responders may override this behavior by setting the Access-Control-Allow-Origin header explicitly.
+Individual responders may override this behavior by setting the ``Access-Control-Allow-Origin`` header explicitly.

 Whether or not you implement a CORS policy, we recommend also putting a robust AuthN/Z layer in place to authorize individual clients, as needed, to protect sensitive resources.

+Directly passing the :class:`falcon.CORSMiddleware` middleware to the application allows customization of the CORS policy applied.
+The middleware allows customizing the allowed origins, if credentials should be allowed and if additional headers that can be exposed.

 Usage
 -----